simonboisset/typed-locale/README.md

 ## React example

-Here is an example of using typintl with React by creating a custom hook.
+Here is an example of using typed-locale with React by creating a custom hook.

 ```typescript
 const useTranslator = (locale: string) => {